Spanish II

 Objectives and Content

-The course consists of a detailed introduction to Spanish syntax, as well as a specialization in Spanish grammar.
+The course consists of a detailed introduction to Spanish syntax and phonetics, as well as a specialization in Spanish grammar, focusing on Latin American variations of the language.
 The course builds on SPLA107.

 Learning Outcomes